-Robert Mehrabian, a director of PPG and a member of the Officers-Directors Compensation Committee of the Company's Board, is the Chairman, President and Chief Executive Officer of Teledyne Technologies, Inc. During 2011, PPG and its subsidiaries purchased approximately \$250,000 of laboratory instruments from Teledyne Technologies and sold approximately \$300,000 of sealants to Teledyne Technologies.
+Robert Mehrabian, a director of PPG, is the Chairman, President and Chief Executive Officer of Teledyne Technologies, Inc. During 2012, PPG and its subsidiaries purchased approximately \$140,000 of laboratory instruments from Teledyne Technologies and sold approximately \$400,000 of sealants to Teledyne Technologies.

 The Nominating and Governance Committee does not consider the amounts involved in such transactions material.
-Such purchases from and sales to each company involved less than 1% of the consolidated gross revenues for 2011 of each of the purchaser and the seller and all of such transactions were in the ordinary course of business.
+Such purchases from and sales to each company involved less than 1% of the consolidated gross revenues for 2012 of each of the purchaser and the seller and all of such transactions were in the ordinary course of business.